evansmusomi/design-patterns/README.md

 **Gist**:
 - Prefer push (or push and pull) to poll architecture for state maintenance between observables and observers.
-- Observer pattern defines a 1-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically.
+- Observer pattern defines a 1-to-many dependency between objects so that when one object changes state, all of its dependencies are notified and updated automatically.

 **Benefit(s)**:
-- Observer pattern lets you have efficient update frequencies and minimize unecessary requests for state changes.
+- Observer pattern lets you achieve more efficient update frequencies and minimize unnecessary requests for state changes.

 **Resource(s)**:
 - [Video](https://www.youtube.com/watch?v=_BpmfnqjgzQ)